swaits/docrawler/README.md

 * It's portable.
 * It lets me package the app in a way that's trivially easy for anyone to build.
 * It makes it so I can easily vendor third-party packages outside of the main `./src` tree.
+* Everyone is vendoring their own way in Go.
+I'm not in love with any particular style.
+But this is simple enough for this case.

 ## Who do I talk to? ##